WIKIPEDIA DEMOCRACY, AND WIKICRACY

 logic and mathematics, or "gymnastic" symbol manipulation, valuable

-with his claims in an article with the sensational ambitious title of Theories of
+claims in an article with the sensational ambitious title of Theories of Truth: A Comprehensive

 Writer.
 Different psychological theories have different perspective